Devtronic-US/RS-422_Module/README.md

 # Support

-If you really like what I do and want to support my effort, you can do it by using: https://github.com/sponsors/nickshl https://paypal.me/nickshl
+If you really like what I do and want to support my effort, you can do it using those links:

+https://github.com/sponsors/nickshl

+https://paypal.me/nickshl